solidusio/solidus_starter_frontend/README.md

 ### Database

-We are testing this starter kit against PostgreSQL and MySQL.
+We are testing this starter kit against PostgreSQL, MySQL and SQLite.
 ### Ruby Version

 We are testing this starter kit against the [currently supported